-This screening information may be of interest to community residents or other stakeholders as they search for environmental or demographic information and it can also support a wide range of research and policy goals.
-The public has used EJView, an earlier EPA environmental justice screening tool, in a variety of ways, and is likely to use EJSCREEN in many different ways as well.
+This screening tool and data may be of interest to community residents or other stakeholders as they search for environmental or demographic information.
+It can also support a wide range of research and policy goals.
+The public has used EJScreen in many different locations and in many different ways.

 - to be more transparent about how we consider environmental justice in our work,

 - to assist our stakeholders in making informed decisions about pursuing environmental justice and

 - to create a common starting point between the agency and the public when looking at issues related to environmental justice.

 Screening tools should be used for a "screening-level" look.
 Screening is a useful first step in understanding or highlighting locations that may be candidates for further review.
 However, it is essential to remember that screening-level results:

 - do not, by themselves, determine the existence or absence of environmental justice concerns in a given location

 - they do not provide a risk assessment and

 - have other significant limitations.